10x Genomics: Arbitration and lawsuit

 Saxonov, Hindson, and Ness worked together at Quantalife prior to its acquisition by Bio-Rad in 2011 and left in 2012 to launch 10x Genomics.
 In 2014 an arbitration dispute was brought against the three cofounders by Bio-Rad, claiming they had breached obligations they allegedly owed to Bio-Rad after it acquired Quantalife.
 In 2015 an arbitrator determined that the founders of 10x Genomics had not breached their obligation to Bio-Rad when they left the company and denied its claims.

 In November 2018, a Delaware jury found that 10x Genomics infringed on several University of Chicago patents which were exclusively licensed to Bio-Rad.
 10x Genomics were ordered to pay $24 million in damages to Bio-Rad and a 15% royalty on sales.
 10x Genomics appealed the verdict but the decision was upheld in August 2020.
 In July 2021, Bio-Rad and 10x Genomics settled all outstanding lawsuits brought in American federal as well as international courts for an undisclosed amount and the rights for the companies to license each other's patents for single-cell analysis.

+Partnerships

+In 2025, 10x Genomics announced it was partnering with Arc Institute to support Arc's virtual cell atlas and virtual cell competition.